Frequently Asked Questions about Rhinosinusitis

 In the case of chronic rhinosinusitis, patients must follow a course of maintenance treatment, but the preferred option will always be the lowest level of treatment that provides control over the symptoms.

-Endoscopic surgery for rhinosinusitis is performed inside the nose and does not leave any external scars.
+Endoscopic surgery is endonasal, meaning it is performed through the nostrils and does not leave external scars.

-The symptoms are mostly due to nasal obstruction caused by mucous discharge or polyps.
+The symptoms are mainly due to nasal obstruction caused by secretions or nasal polyps as a result of the inflammation associated with the disease.

 If your symptoms are only on one side or accompanied by symptoms other than those described here, consult your specialist to determine if there is another cause.

-Considering the high rate of side effects, the dose and duration must be limited whenever possible.
+Due to their high rate of side effects, their dose and duration should be limited to short courses (1–3 weeks).

 Substantiated information by: